Guidelines for Funding Consideration

 • Demonstrate a strong financial position

-• Serve residents of the Chicago and suburban areas
+• Serve residents of the Greater Chicago Metropolitan region

 • Report strong measurable outcomes and meet grantmaking criteria in one funding area